 In 2007-2008 Chitre worked at Clean Water Action, a nonprofit grassroots advocacy group focused on organizing and fundraising to protect waterways and drinking water.
 In this role Chitre campaigned for progressive political candidates, such as Rep. Donna Edwards (D-MD).

-In 2010, while a student at Emory University School of Law, Chitre founded Cleaner Environment for Accountability in Bankruptcy (CETAB) and successfully organized a lobbying campaign on Capitol Hill to advocate for adding an environmental priority category to the US Bankruptcy Code (Title 11 U.S.C.) to prevent the discharge of environmental claims in corporate bankruptcies.
+In 2010, while a student at Emory University School of Law, Chitre founded Cleaner Environment for Accountability in Bankruptcy (CETAB) and successfully led and organized a lobbying campaign on US Capitol Hill to advocate for adding an environmental priority category to the US Bankruptcy Code (Title 11 U.S.C.) to prevent the discharge of environmental claims in corporate bankruptcies.
+Chitre wrote draft legislation and submitted it in person to 50 Congressional Offices alongside her publication criticizing the 7th Circuit’s decision in US v.
+Apex Oil – while calling environmental coalition members across the country and running a social media campaign.
 CETAB garnered support from elected officials such as Senator Ben Cardin (D- MD) and Senator John Kerry (D-MA).

 Legal and business career

 In 2011-12, Chitre served as the Legal Adviser to the Republic of Fiji at the United Nations, where she was a key architect of Pacific Island sustainable development and climate change global policy.
-Realizing the limits of the international negotiating process in solving the climate change crisis, in 2012, Chitre founded Priyamvada Sustainability Consulting LLC to provide strategic advisory services to clean technology firms, such as Alphabet Energy, as well as public private partnership focused private equity groups and non-bank lenders, with a focus on facilitating market entry in India, the Middle East, and Africa.
+Realizing the limits of the international negotiating process in solving the climate change crisis, in 2012, Chitre founded Priyamvada Sustainability Consulting LLC (PSC) to provide strategic advisory services to clean technology firms, such as Alphabet Energy, as well as public private partnership focused private equity groups and non-bank lenders, with a focus on facilitating market entry in India, the Middle East, and Africa.
 Chitre travels to the Gulf Cooperation Council (GCC), challenging oil producing countries to embrace the new low carbon economy through green technology deployments.
+She enjoys special access to the Dubai Electric and Water Authority (DEWA) and Masdar, a Mubadula Investment Company, in the United Arab Emirates.

 In 2013, Chitre founded Women Advocates for Transforming Energy & Resources (WATER), a training program for aspiring young women leaders in climate change and new energy across law and policy, business and strategy, and science and technology.
 WATER launched its international outreach campaign at the 2016 Arctic Circle Summit in Reykjavic, Iceland, publishing its inaugural newsletter to influence global leaders at UNFCCC COP-22 in Marrakech, Morocco in November 2016.

-Chitre has served as a volunteer coordinator and fundraiser for progressive candidates’ political campaigns, including those of US President Barack Obama and Reshma Saujani, speaking out against voter suppression.
+Chitre, a Democrat, serves as Senior Adviser to the Biden White House on national security and climate change.
+Chitre has served as a volunteer coordinator, fundraiser, media consultant, and attorney for progressive candidates’ political campaigns, including those of US President Joseph Biden, US President Barack Obama, as well as many other local and state environmental and Indian American candidates (Reshma Saujani, Raja Krishnamoorthi, etc.), speaking out against voter suppression.

-Chitre also protested climate change inaction through producing the documentary short film series, “Young Influencers on the Climate Crisis,” that went viral on social media, and she spoke and was covered by TV networks such as Telemundo and NHK Japan on Earth Day 4/22/17 in NYC and at the People’s Climate March 4/29/17 in Washington DC.
+Chitre also protested climate change inaction through producing the documentary short film series, “Young Influencers on the Climate Crisis,” that went viral on social media, and she spoke and was covered by TV networks such as Telemundo and NHK Japan on Earth Day April 22, 2017 in New York City and at the People’s Climate March April 29, 2017 in Washington DC.
+She continues to protest climate change denial, supporting the work of Swedish teen Greta Thunberg at the United Nations.